RRS Discovery Oceanographic Research Vessel, United Kingdom

-Royal Research Ship (RRS) Discovery is a new, state-of-the-art, multi-role oceanographic research vessel being built for the UK's main environmental research organisation, National Environment Research Council (NERC).
+Royal Research Ship (RRS) Discovery is a new, state-of-the-art, multi-role oceanographic research vessel being built for the UK’s main environmental research organisation, National Environment Research Council (NERC).
 The total cost of building the vessel is estimated to be £75m.
-Construction began in February 2011 and the ship is scheduled for delivery in the third quarter of 2013.
+Construction began in February 2011 and the ship was delivered in July 2013.

-RRS Discovery is being built as a replacement for NERC's 50-year old research vessel with the same name.
-The new vessel will operate on a worldwide basis and will provide an opportunity to researchers to focus on some of the world's most serious environmental concerns, such as underwater earthquakes and landslides, marine ecosystems and climate change.
+RRS Discovery was built as a replacement for NERC’s 50-year old research vessel with the same name.
+The new vessel operates globally and provides an opportunity to researchers to focus on some of the world’s most serious environmental concerns, such as underwater earthquakes and landslides, marine ecosystems and climate change.

-The vessel will be fitted out to undertake single and multi-beam echo sounder surveys, integrated data logging, multi-disciplinary science projects, seismic surveys, clean seawater sampling, ROV operations, CTD surveys and deep-water coring and trawling assignments.
+The vessel is fitted out to undertake single and multi-beam echo sounder surveys, integrated data logging, multi-disciplinary science projects, seismic surveys, clean seawater sampling, ROV operations, CTD surveys and deep-water coring and trawling assignments.

 Key Players in construction

 A contract for the construction of the vessel was awarded to C.N.P.
 Freire in March 2010.
-The vessel will be operated by NERC's National Marine Facilities division.
+The vessel is operated by NERC’s National Marine Facilities division.

-"RRS Discovery is being built as a replacement for NERC's 50-year old research vessel."
+"RRS Discovery was built as a replacement for NERC’s 50-year old research vessel."

-The Department for Business, Innovation and Skills has committed to provide £48m via the large facilities capital fund.
-The remaining fund will be rendered by NERC itself.
+The Department for Business, Innovation and Skills committed to provide £48m via the large facilities capital fund.
+The remaining fund was rendered by NERC itself.

 Kongsberg Maritime was contracted in October 2010 to supply integrated systems comprised of hydro-acoustic, research, navigation and manoeuvring.
 Wärtsilä was contracted in December 2010 to supply propulsion equipment for the vessel by the end of 2011.